mehefujali/typescript-problems/readme.md

 - Use interface if you are just making an object.
 - Use type if you need to mix things or do something extra.

-## 2. What is keyof in TypeScript?
+## 2. What is the use of the keyof keyword in TypeScript?
+Provide an example.
 Let’s say we have a student object:

 ts